zeek/tree-sitter-zeek/README.md

 ## Releasing a new version

-To release a new version update the version number in the following ecosystem-specific files:
+To release a new version manually update the version number in the following ecosystem-specific files:

 - `package.json`: key `version`
   - `package-lock.json`: update `package.json` and run `npm install` to update the lock file.